‘The Poet of Weather Cams’: How one man’s obsession for capturing nature’s drama on Puget Sound became a worldwide online hit

 Sometimes Johnson finds out after the fact that a media outlet has used one of his videos.
 Back in 2012 he noticed he was gaining French followers.
 It turned out that Huffington Post France featured one of his lightning time lapses.

 His regular fans also include the Navy, the U.S. Department of Defense Network, the National Weather Service and operators of small planes.
-Johnson says he can tell that from the ISPs — the unique strings of numbers that identify a computer — that are accessing his site.
+Johnson says he can tell that from the IP addresses — the unique strings of numbers that identify a computer — that are accessing his site.

 Perhaps the Department of Defense has people interested in the poetry of weather.